-- A. Full-time County employees accrue annual leave according to the following schedule: - 1.
-During the first three (3) years of employment, leave shall accrue at the rate of 3.08 hours per pay period, for 80 hours annually; - 2.
-After three (3) years of continuous employment, 4.62 hours per pay period, for 120 hours annually; - 3.
-After ten (10) years of continuous employment, 6.15 hours per pay period, for 160 hours annually; - 4.
+- A. Full-time County employees accrue annual leave according to the following schedule: - During the first three (3) years of employment, leave shall accrue at the rate of 3.08 hours per pay period, for 80 hours annually; - After three (3) years of continuous employment, 4.62 hours per pay period, for 120 hours annually; - After ten (10) years of continuous employment, 6.15 hours per pay period, for 160 hours annually: - 4.
 Employees will accrue an additional four (4) hours of annual leave on their birthday, which must be used within one (1) year or lose the hours accrued.
-If an employee terminates employment, whether voluntary or involuntary, accrued birthday leave will not be paid out. - B. An employee does not accrue annual leave for time worked in excess of forty (40) hours per week.
+If an employee terminates employment, whether voluntary or involuntary, accrued hirthday leave will not be paid out. - 5.
+Employees on FMLA will not accrue annual leave. - 6.
+Employees out on paid Administrative Leave will accrue annual leave.

+- B. An employee does not accrue annual leave for time worked in excess of forty (40) hours per week.
 An employee may accumulate no more than two hundred eighty (280) hours of accrued annual leave.
-Employees may convert a maximum of twenty-four (24) hours accrued vacation time for cash payment each fiscal year.
+Employees may convert a maximum of twenty-four (24) hours accrued vacation time for eash payment each fiscal year.
 Payment will be made on the basis of seventy-five cents (\$0.75) for each one dollar (\$1.00) value of leave for the employee. - C. Annual leave shall not be granted in advance of accrual.
 Vacations should be scheduled with the Department Head or Elected Official as early in the year as possible.
 All reasonable effort will be made to accommodate the employee's request, though approval will be subject to advance notification and the needs of the department. - D. A probationary employee shall not be able to use accrued annual leave until the successful completion of their probationary period, unless it is approved by the Department Head or Elected Official.
 A probationary employee has no vested interest in annual leave until probationary period is completed.
 A probationary employee leaving the employ of Roosevelt County will not be paid for any accrued annual leave. - E. An employee may take annual leave, subject to the approval of the Department or Elected Official, just prior to resignation.
 Upon termination from County employment, an employee shall be paid for the employee's unused accrued annual leave, up to a maximum of two hundred eighty (280) hours.